FreedomFaighter/StoCalcOctaveExamples/README.md

+Running this code may result in a plagiarism accusation

 # Stochastic Calculus simulation examples

 Attempts have been made to remove the hard coded values where possible and include them in the function header